-The fiscal 2012 budget was approved by the legislature on July 1, 2011, and signed by the governor on July 11.
+The legislature approved the fiscal 2012 budget was approved on July 1, 2011, and the governor signed it on July 11.
 An interim budget was approved in advance of July 1 to start the year.
 The budget was balanced largely through spending reductions.
-There were some legislative adjustments to revenue, but there were no broad-based revenue enhancements.
-The budget significantly reduces its reliance on nonrecurring resources to balance the budget but included a \$200 million draw on the stabilization reserve and a suspension of the statutory contribution (0.5% of total tax revenues or \$103.7 million) for fiscal 2012.
+There were some legislative adjustments to revenue, but no broad-based revenue enhancements.
+The budget significantly reduces its reliance on nonrecurring resources to balance it but included a \$200 million draw on the stabilization reserve and a suspension of the statutory contribution (0.5% of total tax revenues or \$103.7 million) for fiscal 2012.
 Year-to-date revenue performance for all of the major tax sources has been strong in our view.
 On Oct.
 17, 2011, the revenue forecast was revised up by \$395 million to \$21 billion.
-Revenues through Nov.
-30 were \$40.2 million above the revised revenue estimate.
-Year-to-date revenues were \$356.2 million above fiscal 2011 with growth in all major tax sources.
+Revenues through Dec.
+31 were \$49 million below the revised revenue setimate and revenues in November and December were below prior-year revenue collections.
+Year-to-date revenues were \$252 million, or 2.6% above fiscal 2011, with growth in all major tax sources.
 There was an \$81.4 million deposit to the stabilization fund based on a recent statutory requirement to deposit one-time judgments and settlements into the fund.
-The fund is now forecast to be \$1.3 billion.
+The fund is now forecast to be \$1.3 billion at fiscal year-end 2012.